sandra-lourenco/roadToYonderland/README.md

 ### Test Reports

-- Test results (including screenshots) will be saved in the `cypress/screenshots/` directory.
+- Test screenshots of failling testes will be saved in the `cypress/screenshots/` directory.
-- A Mochawesome report is generated in the `cypress/reports/mochawesome-report/` directory.
+- A Mochawesome report is generated in the `cypress/reports/` directory.
 A .html file is generated:

 ![report](cypress/images/mochawesome.jpg)